daskeyboard/daskeyboard-applet--gmail/README.md

 # Q Applet: GMAIL

-Illuminate any key of a Das Keyboard Q Series if you have unread emails from one or many email adresses;
+Illuminate any key of a Das Keyboard Q Series if you have unread emails from one or many email adresses.

 [GitHub repository](https://github.com/daskeyboard/q-applet-gmail)

 ## Example

-GMAIL monitoring on key G and M
+GMAIL monitoring on key W and P:

 ![Gmail monitoring on a Das Keybaord Q](assets/simulator_preview.png "Q Gmail")